-The plan projects an increase of 9,721 square feet and about \$1,507,000 annually for office space between July 2016 and June 2023.
-The plan projects a decrease of 12 square feet per FTE and 4 square feet per user.
-The square footage increase is to accommodate the reallocation of Department of Social and Health Services staff from the DBHR program to DOH, provide workspace to support the implementation of the Transforming Pediatric Practice Initiative, and provide the necessary office space to support the Communicable Disease Program.
+The plan projects an increase of 3,221 square feet and about \$1,339,000 annually for office space between July 2016 and June 2023.
+The plan projects a decrease of 16 square feet per FTE and an decrease of 4 square foot per user.
+The Plan projects an increase of \$312 per FTE and \$578 per user.
+The square footage increase is necessary to provide workspace that will support the implementation of the Transforming Pediatric Practice Initiative, and provide the necessary office space to support the Communicable Disease Program.